Derby Junction F.C.: History

 Derby Junction first developed as an old boys' team for Junction Street School, and were renamed Derby Junction Street in 1885, at some point dropping 'Street'.
 Reports suggest the team began playing at some point in the early 1880s, although the club claimed a foundation date of 1870.
-In 1882 the club's colours were red and navy blue thin stripes on the shirt with white shorts and navy socks, however by 1890 they had switched to a green shirt with a gold sash, white shorts, and green socks.
-They folded in 1895 as professionalism began to spread into the game.

-Their run to the F.A.
-Cup semi-finals came in the 1887–88 season.
+The club's first notable success came in the Birmingham Senior Cup, in which it reached the quarter-final in 1886–87, going down at Small Heath Alliance by the only goal, albeit only after a protest as to the state of the pitch overturned the Heathens' original 4–0 win.
+The following season, the club reached the FA Cup semi-final.
 They won all of their ties in the early rounds by one goal margins, received a bye in the fourth round, then beat Welsh side Chirk to secure their place in the last eight.
-They were drawn against the holders, Blackburn Rovers.
-The team spent a week at Matlock Baths to prepare for the tie, which was paid for by public subscription.
-With a bumpy and icy pitch acting as a leveller, the Juncs pulled off an unexpected 2-1 win to reach the last four.
-Their run came to an end in the semi-finals when they lost to eventual winners West Bromwich Albion.
+They were drawn at home to the holders, Blackburn Rovers.
+The team spent a week at Matlock Bath to prepare for the tie, which was paid for by public subscription.
+In front of a crowd estimated at nearly 7,000, and with a bumpy and icy pitch acting as a leveller, the Juncs - given odds of 100/30 against to win the match - pulled off an unexpected 2–1 win, coming from behind with goals from S. Smith and W. Hopkins, to reach the last four.
+Their run came to an end in the semi-finals when they lost to eventual winners West Bromwich Albion at Stoke.
+The club gained considerable consolation the following month, when it won the Derbyshire Senior Cup, thanks to a 2–0 replay win over Staveley, the goals - scored by Radford and Bromage - both coming in the first half, and Radford also having two disallowed for offside; the Juncs were the first team from the town to take the trophy.

+The formation of the Football League in 1888 meant that clubs outside it were forced to look for alternative competition.
+The Juncs were one of the members of The Combination in 1888–89, but the competition fell apart before the season end, and the club had only won 2 of the 12 fixtures it played; it was not one of those which was involved in setting up the Football Alliance, a more regular competition.

+The club folded in 1895 as professionalism, which the club had always deprecated, began to spread into the game.
+The club's final match was on Christmas Day 1895 - an 8–1 defeat to the Derby County reserves.